China's Dongfeng says held talks with Peugeot but no deal reached

 The share trading halt came after sources in France told Reuters on Friday that Peugeot negotiators and French government officials would be in China this week, for what they hoped will be a final round of negotiations on the tie-up with the China's second-biggest automaker.

-The sources said the proposed deal would involve the Chinese carmaker and French government taking matching stakes in the Paris-based company through a 3 billion euro (2.5 billion pounds) share issue.
+The sources said the proposed deal would involve the Chinese carmaker and French government taking matching stakes in the Paris-based company through a 3 billion euro ($4.1 billion) share issue.

 The final push for an agreement, due to be presented to the Peugeot board on February 18, follows public discord among members of the founding Peugeot family and protests from minority shareholders over the planned share issue.